wu-lee/rushkoff-archive/docs/_articles/people-shape-the-media.md

 And far from seeking escape, Americans want more.

 You can ignore media viruses if you like, but it's already too late.
 If you've gotten this far, you've already been infected.

-**DISCUSSION QUESTIONS**

-1\.
-Rushkoff contends that "no one takes the mainstream media any more seriously than you do."
-How would Manheim respond to this quote, and what evidence would he bring to bear to dispute it?

-2\.
-Manheim says that "we need an intermediary...
-We need the news media."
-At the same time, he is very critical of how they act.
-Would "popular democratic" news media be possible, given Manheim's analysis?
-How do his assumptions about citizens affect how he would change the structure of the media?

-3\.
-Rushkoff seems to believe that new, interactive technology makes it possible for ordinary people to "be" the media themselves.
-According to him, how will people define and use their new equality and freedom?

-Manheim seems to ignore the qualities of "interactive" news Rushkoff singles out for special attention.
-Could Man extended to take into account the role of the new ir a superhighway?
-How might he debate Rushkoff?

-ment be

-on